KasselLabs/editor/README.md

 # Autoeditor SDK

-This module provides access to Videomatik's Editor to be able to make some operations for autoeditor through a video editor.
+This module provides access to Autoeditor to be able to make some operations for autoeditor through a video editor.

 ## Installation